A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Learning for GAN-based Recommendation

-\textbf{Geographical-aware Recommendation.} Another relevant application of contextual information is point-of-interest (POI) recommendation.
+[\textbf{MFGAN}] \citet{DBLP:conf/sigir/RenLLZWDW20} implement the generator as a Transformer-based network to predict, for each user, the next relevant item whose importance will be judged from multiple factor-specific discriminators.
+The discriminators are a set of Transformed-based binary classifiers that measure the recommendation relevance with respect to additional information (e.g., item popularity, semantic information, and price).
+Similar to MFGAN~\cite{DBLP:conf/sigir/RenLLZWDW20}, \citet{DBLP:conf/ijcai/ZhaoSZXB20} propose an Adversarial Oracular Seq2seq learning for sequential Recommendation (AOS4Rec) framework to enhance the recommendation performance of Transformer-based, or RNN-based, next-item recommenders. \\ \textbf{Geographical-aware Recommendation.} Another relevant application of contextual information is point-of-interest (POI) recommendation.
 In this field, many approaches have been proposed over the year especially after the mobile revolution.
 Location-based social networks (LBSNs) have attracted millions of users to share rich information, such as experiences and tips.
-Point-of-Interest (POI) recommender systems play an important role in LBSNs since they can help users explore attractive locations as well as help social network service providers design location-aware advertisements for Point-of-Interest.

-[\textbf{Geo-ALM}] In~\cite{DBLP:conf/ijcai/0061W0Y19}, the authors propose Geo-ALM, a GAN-based POI recommender that integrates geographical features (POI and region features) with a GAN to achieve (better) POI recommendation.
-In the proposed system, $\mathcal{G}$ improves the random negative sampling approach in the pairwise POI recommendation scenario that leads to better representation of user and items and enhances recommendation quality with respect to state-of-the-art models.

-[\textbf{APOIR}] Inspired by the advances of POI recommendation performance under GAN-based framework, Zhou et al. propose adversarial point-of-interest recommendation (APOIR)~\cite{DBLP:conf/www/0002YZTZW19} to learn user-latent representations in a generative manner.
+Point-of-Interest (POI) recommender systems play an important role in LBSNs since they can help users explore attractive locations as well as help social network service providers design location-aware advertisements for Point-of-Interest.\\ [\textbf{Geo-ALM}] In~\cite{DBLP:conf/ijcai/0061W0Y19}, the authors propose Geo-ALM, a GAN-based POI recommender that integrates geographical features (POI and region features) with a GAN to achieve (better) POI recommendation.
+In the proposed system, $\mathcal{G}$ improves the random negative sampling approach in the pairwise POI recommendation scenario that leads to better representation of user and items and enhances recommendation quality with respect to state-of-the-art models.\\ [\textbf{APOIR}] Inspired by the advances of POI recommendation performance under GAN-based framework, \citet{DBLP:conf/www/0002YZTZW19} propose adversarial point-of-interest recommendation (APOIR) to learn user-latent representations in a generative manner.
 The main novelty of the proposed framework is the use of POIs' geographical features and the users' social relations into the reward function used to optimize the $\mathcal{G}$.
 The reward function acts like a contextual-aware regularizer of $\mathcal{G}$, that is the component of APOIR in the proposed POI recommendation model.